monu754/Habit-Tracker-/README.md

 ### For Users
 1. Download the `HabitTracker.exe` from the [Releases](https://github.com/monu754/Habit-Tracker-/releases) section.
 2. Run the executable.
 No Python installation required!
+3. Edit the habits and time-frame according to you by right-clicking on the habit

 ### For Developers
 1. Clone the repository: